MUDAL/Altera_FPGA_Projects/EP4CE6_Projects/P4_7_Segment_HCSR04/README.md

 # Interfacing the EP4CE6 FPGA board with an HCSR04 sensor and a 4-digit 7-segment display

 ## Description
-- Implementing a distance measurement system using an EP4CE6 FPGA board, an HCSR04 sensor, and a 7-segment display
+- Measuring distance in centimeters using an EP4CE6 FPGA board, an HCSR04 sensor, and a 7-segment display

 ## Tools
 - EP4CE6E22C8N Cyclone IV FPGA development board